frank-ventures/didit-reddit-upvote-fork-fix/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+# Frankies Fixes and Trail of Test

+## Setup

+- First, after making a fork and getting everything cloned down, I setup the .env.local.
+This process was simple enough to do by following the video guide by the Senior Dev.
+I also used `npx auth secret` to generate a secret for the `AUTH_SECRET` variable.

+- I set up a database on Supabase, copied the connection string over and then tested the code on my localhost.

+## Vercel